Film Development & Scanning at Nice: A Complete Guide 2025

 A step-by-step breakdown of what happens inside our NYC film lab.

-Sending off your film off can be one of the most nerve wracking parts of being a film photographer.
+Sending your film off can be one of the most nerve-wracking parts of being a film photographer.
 You’re trusting a lab with your memories, and it can feel unsettling when everything happens behind closed doors.
 That’s exactly why we’re writing this blog.
-At Nice Film Club, we believe you deserve more than just great scans, you deserve absolute peace of mind.
+At Nice Film Club, we believe you deserve more than just great scans—you deserve absolute peace of mind.

-Over years, we've built a process that’s seamless, transparent, and designed with you in mind.
-From start to finish, your film is carefully tracked through a system of end to end traceability and strict quality control, so nothing gets overlooked.
-We want you to see how much work goes into handling your film because when you trust us with your memories, and we take that seriously.
+Over the years, we've built out a process that’s seamless, transparent, and designed with you in mind.
+From start to finish, your film is carefully tracked so nothing gets overlooked.

-Again, a key aspect of the Nice Film Club process is establishing trackability at every stage.
+A key aspect of the Nice Film Club process is establishing track-ability at every stage.
 When you create an account, you are assigned a unique user ID—a series of numbers that serves as your personal identifier.
 This ID is linked to every order you place.
-When you submit a roll for processing, your user ID is clearly displayed next to each roll on the order sheet, making it easy to track your film throughout the process.
-The order number is visible to the lab technician developing the photos, scanning the photos, editing the photos, and is is used to mark the folder where your negatives will be archived.
+Your user ID is visible to the lab technician across the entire process and is used to mark the folder where your negatives will be archived.

 User ID_Order Number_Roll Number